 [For discussion, azimuth patterns and text below use "up" as North and the intended 160m pattern maximum.
 The optimum direction looks from the far end of the horizontal toward the bend.
 Real life maximums will rotate with actual horizontal wire orientation.
 To obtain patterns below in reality, the horizontal wire would have to be North-South, with the supported bend on the North end, as at K2AV.]

 In 2011 K2AV started looking for a way to add 80m and 40m to the 160m L/FCP.
 The L/FCP was going to use scarce small lot resources: Coax run, support points and means, horizontal and vertical space for wires.
-Ideally, resources expended for 160m would also splendidly do the work for 80m and 40m.
+Ideally, resources expended for 160m would also work splendidly for 80m and 40m.
 To pass muster, those RF patterns had to compete satisfactorily with an 80m Inv Vee and a 40m dipole.

 The 160m L used on 80m became an end-fed half-wave, an efficient single wire antenna proven to K2AV for decades in the cauldron of year-round short- and long-haul 80m traffic nets.
 The hurdle was how to use the 160 FCP as an 80m counterpoise.
 The solution added a high voltage vacuum relay short from FCP feed to FCP third wire center for 80m operation.
 Then we added 80m high-Z matching at the feedpoint.
 160+80 on a 160m L/FCP is now out there and working well.

 The 160 L/FCP as a 40m aerial was a much harder problem.
 But it wasn't the counterpoise.
 The FCP short for 80m also worked for 40m.
 The problem was the RF pattern.
 Over a decade, K2AV threw thousands of unsuccessful EZNEC runs at finding that solution.
 Until now, that quest was far and away his most frustrating antenna modeling no-solution.